skip to Main Content

 Notice of Privacy Practices

 1. For Treatment.
 This is the most important use and disclosure of your PHI.
 Our physicians, nurses and other clinicians use and disclose your PHI to diagnose, evaluate, coordinate and manage your care.
 We may disclose your PHI among clinicians and other staff at CRMHS.
 For example, our staff may discuss your care at a case conference.
-We may also disclose your PHI to another health care provider; for example, your primary care physician.
+We may also disclose your PHI to another health care provider, for example, your primary care physician.

 2. For Payment.
 We may use and disclose your PHI in order to bill and collect payment for the treatment and services provided to you.
 For example, we may provide portions of your PHI to our billing department and your health plan to get paid for the services we provided to you.
 For Medicaid clients or low-income clients on a sliding fee schedule, we will also provide demographic and service information to the Washington State Mental Health Division.